PROFILE

 Botswana seeks to further diversify its economy

-1990s).
+of GDP.
 Foreign investment and management are

 welcomed in Botswana.
 Botswana abolished foreign